AdamCottrill/OntarioGeoHubR/README.md

 Ministry of Natural Resource to manage fisheries resources across the province.

-the function `fetch_fmz()` can be used to retrieved one or more fisheries management units and return them as a sf (simple feature) which can then be used for plotting or subsequent analysis.
+The function `fetch_fmz()` can be used to retrieved one or more fisheries management units and return them as an sf (simple feature) object which can then be used for plotting or subsequent analysis.

 ``` r
 fmz <- fetch_fmz(10)